 Camping is one of the best ways to enjoy nature while getting out in the great outdoors.
 But travelling to remote areas and rural communities as we do can have an impact on the environment and those local communities, especially in relation to what we leave behind.

-With this eco-friendly camping guide and a little bit of preparation, however, you can have a perfectly enjoyable camping experience while at the same time do the right thing by the environment and the communities we visit.
+With this eco-friendly camping guide and a little bit of preparation, however, you can have a perfectly enjoyable outdoor experience while at the same time do the right thing by the environment and the communities we visit.

 The key to enjoying camping for years to come is being as eco-friendly and sustainable as possible.
-So, whether you prefer backpacking, car camping, or glamping, there are plenty of ways you can enjoy a green camping experience.
+So, whether you prefer backpacking, taking the car, or glamping, there are plenty of ways you can enjoy a green outdoor experience.